 Do you know what the desktop is on your computer?
 If you do not, then let me tell you.
-It is the screen with that little Start button on the lower left hand corner; this screen will also have all you programs and shortcuts so you can start your applications quickly.
+It is the screen with that little Start button on the lower left-hand corner; this screen will also have all your programs and shortcuts so you can start your applications quickly.

 For some reason, Hibernate is not available from the default Shut Down dialog in Windows XP.
 But you can enable it simply by holding down the SHIFT key while the dialog is visible.

 Have you ever installed a program that asks you if you want to create a shortcut in the Quick Launch bar and was left thinking where that bar is?
 Well here is how you can display it.
 Right-click an empty area on the taskbar (the bar on the bottom with the Start button), select Toolbars, and then click on Quick Launch.
 To add items to your Quick Launch toolbar manually, simply click the icon for the program you want to add and drag it to the Quick Launch portion of the taskbar.

 Speed Up Searches

 Windows can create an index of the files on your computer to speed up searching.
 To create this index, open Search, choose Change preferences, and then With Indexing Service (for faster local searches).
 So every time you search, it will cut down some time.

 |ALT+F4||Quit program (a quick way to close any window)|